-L. Mid Year Procedure for Dealing with Unsatisfactory Progress
+K. Mid Year Procedure for Dealing with Unsatisfactory Progress

-- 29. A student whose progress is considered unsatisfactory by the supervisory team at times other than the normal annual assessment of progress shall be notified in writing of the reasons for this opinion and shall be given the opportunity of an interview with the supervisory team.
+- 28. A student whose progress is considered unsatisfactory by the supervisory team at times other than the normal annual assessment of progress shall be notified in writing of the reasons for this opinion and shall be given the opportunity of an interview with the supervisory team.
 Following this notice and any interview, and taking account of all known circumstances, the supervisory team may, either - a) monitor the student's attendance, progress and performance for a specified period; this may require the undertaking of additional pieces of work.
-If the student's performance has not improved within the period specified in the written notice, the supervisory team shall notify the head of school or nominee and submit a report for review by the progress panel.
+If the student's performance has not improved within the period specified in the written notice, the supervisory team shall notify the head of school or nominee and submit a report for review by the progress panel; or - the supervisory team shall notify the head of school or nominee and submit a report for review by the progress panel without undertaking a period of monitoring.